-Westchester Community College is proud to be a tobacco-free campus.
+Westchester Community College is proud to be a tobacco-free, smoke-free, and vape-free campus.
 This policy was initiated primarily in response to the overwhelming scientific and medical evidence indicating the serious health risks of second hand smoke.
 On January 1, 2012, we began asking for voluntary compliance of the new policy; the policy began to be strictly enforced on September 1, 2012.

 Please help us celebrate this decision to join the more than 360 U.S. colleges and universities who are proud to be tobacco-free.
 We hope to set an example that will encourage others to embrace the spirit of health and wellness in our community.

-To ensure that all Westchester Community College facilities and properties are tobacco-free in an effort to provide the faculty, staff, students and visitors with a healthy, respectful working and learning environment.
+To ensure that all Westchester Community College facilities and properties are tobacco-free, smoke-free, and vape-free in an effort to provide the faculty, staff, students and visitors with a healthy, respectful working and learning environment.
 This policy applies to all students, employees (faculty, staff, and administrators), visitors, vendors and contractors.

-Tobacco use is prohibited in all Westchester Community College facilities and outdoor areas.
+The use of tobacco products, vaping devices, electronic cigarettes, and other nicotine delivery devices is prohibited in all Westchester Community College facilities and outdoor areas.

 The preponderance of evidence and the trends reflected in that evidence all indicate that tobacco use, smoking and exposure to second hand tobacco smoke are significant health hazards.
 Under the Environmental Protection Agency (EPA) Guidelines, second hand smoke is a Group A carcinogen (cancer-causing agent), known to cause heart disease, cancer, respiratory issues and irritation of the eyes and nose.